jeremiahsnapp/dev-lxc/README.md

 Uncomment the `https_proxy` line in the `chef-repo/.chef/knife.rb` or in a node's `/etc/chef/client.rb` so traffic will be proxied through mitmproxy.

-Run chef-client in the node or knife commands from the chef-repo and watch the HTTP requests appear in the mitmproxy console.
+Run chef-client in the node or knife commands from the chef-repo directory and watch the HTTP requests appear in the mitmproxy console.

+If you configured your workstation's SSH config file with LocalForward as described in dev-lxc-platform's README then you should be able to configure the web browser to use "127.0.0.1 8080" for HTTP and HTTPS proxies and watch the HTTP requests appear in the mitmproxy console.

 ### Manage the Cluster